 A business is an organization, and every organization is built on values, behaviors and attitudes.
 In order to create a positive image to the public and build long-lasting relationships with everyone involved in the work process (vendors, customers and stakeholders), a leader must pay special attention to the core values of the organization.

 Your business will not grow only because you followed all the right steps when creating the marketing strategy.
 It also won’t grow if you only hire the best employees and leave everything to them.
-If you want to be a great leader, you must start talking about values.
+If you want to be a great leader, you must start talking about core values.